JE6HBC/arduino-RX8900/README.md

 Load with arduino IDE.

 # copyright
-Based on source from Akizuki Denshi, JAPAN.
+All right reserved by Yuki Koyama.

-Modified by Yuki KOYAMA.
+Based source contribution from Akizuki Denshi, JAPAN.